ghgemmer/Halloween/README.md

-To eliminate orientation issues with the IMUs placed on the user, such as is the head IMU level when the ball cap is placed on the users head or is the users head pointing north, the user momentarily holds still in a normally resting/idle position when the synchronization command is given in order to get a reference frame from which all further positions (pitch, roll, yaw) are measured relative to.
+To eliminate orientation issues with the IMUs placed on the user, such as is the head IMU level when the ball cap is placed on the users head or is the users head pointing north, the user momentarily holds still in a normally resting/idle position when the synchronization command is given in order to get a reference frame from which all further positions (yaw, pitch, roll) are measured relative to.
 The user resting/idle positon is normally head level, looking straight forward, arms straight down at side, and mouth closed.
 The servos start from their predetermined normally idle/resting position at the prop and are moved relative to that initial position using those relative IMU measurements.
 Thus the user could be oriented any direction initially (body and head